 First up, no politician in the United States is left-wing.
 Let’s get that cleared up first.
 But that’s a whole other 50 essays.
 Trust me.

-It is an inherently conservative/corporate impulse to avoid interpersonal conflict over important social issues.
+It is an inherently conservative/corporate impulse to avoid interpersonal conflict, especially over important social issues.
 The left used to push through differences and have difficult conversations.
-Tedious meetings over minor disagreements (and sometimes major ones) is one of the best and most annoying things about us.
+Tedious meetings over minor disagreements (and sometimes major ones, and sometimes even pizza toppings…) is one of the best and most annoying things about us.
 And it has never been more important to remember this.

-It really is quite insidious.
-This middle class, gentrified version of the left that I no longer recognise, has somehow replaced tolerance (and the occasional ugly face-to-face shitfight) with US saccharine politeness and avoidance, where the totalitarian and fundamentalist forces constantly linger in the shadows, waiting to pounce.
+It’s insidious.
+This middle class-dominated, homogenised, Americanised and gentrified version of the left that I no longer recognise, has somehow replaced tolerance (and the occasional ugly face-to-face shitfight over the thermostat) with US-saccharine-politeness-and-avoidance and UK be-polite-and-fucking-mean-it-or-you’re-vulgar being the constant demand imposed upon us by an Internet and Economy we did not consent to, with the totalitarian and fundamentalist forces constantly lingering in the shadows, waiting to pounce and explode into full-blown fascism.

 The left is uncomfortable and annoying to power.
+And pretty impolite.
 Not this horseshit.

 This has dire political consequences.

-I’ve worked on the left my whole life, sat in tedious policy meetings, with annoying stakeholders, and angry people threatening to start their own thing and take their money with them.
+I’ve worked, in various capacities, on the left my whole life, sat in tedious policy meetings, with annoying stakeholders, and angry people threatening to start their own thing and take their money with them.

 They generally don’t go.
 It’s a bluff.